crossmarkio/crosskit/README.md

 ## Goal

-This project was created to show how simple it is to integrate with Crossmark.
+This project was created to show how simple it is to integrate with our wallet.

 It is intended that this project will...